 It’s hard to beat a Mojito in terms of pure refreshment, especially in the warmer months of the year.
 A tall, frosty glass of mint, lime, soda and rum, the Cuban classic has been a popular drink for decades.
-The Yerba Buena, an intoxicating concoction from the late chef and restaurateur Donna Scala, takes the fundamentals of the drink and adds some fresh elements—reposado tequila is substituted for the rum, and ginger beer steps in for the club soda, adding a peppery sweet kick to the drink.
+The Yerba Buena, an intoxicating concoction from the late chef and restaurateur Donna Scala, takes the fundamentals of the drink and adds some fresh elements—reposado tequila is substituted for the rum and ginger beer steps in for the club soda, adding a peppery-sweet kick to the drink.

 The choice of ginger beer greatly affects the final product when making a drink like the Yerba Buena.
 For starters, there’s a crucial distinction between ginger ale, which is a sweetened soda flavored with ginger, and ginger beer, which gets its bubbles and flavor from the natural fermentation of ginger, sugar, yeast and water.
-If pressed, ginger ale will get the job done, but it lacks the nuance, richness and spice of ginger beer.
+If pressed, ginger ale will get the job done, but it lacks the lively spice of ginger beer.

 - 8 mint leaves

 - 1/2 ounce lime juice

 - 2 ounces reposado tequila

 - Garnish: lime wheel

 In a highball glass muddle the mint, lime juice and agave nectar.